shiningflash/Software-Engineering/Design Pattern/README.md

 ### Template Method Pattern

 Template method pattern is a `behavioral design pattern` that allows you to define a skeleton of an algorithm in a base class and let subclasses override the steps without changing the overall algorithm's structure.
 So, actually template pattern is used when two or more implementations of a similar algorithm exists.

+### Chain of Responsibility Pattern

+Chain of Responsibility is a `behavioral design pattern` that creates a chain of receiver objects for a request.
+This pattern decouples sender and receiver of a request based on type of request.

+Each receiver contains reference to another receiver.
+If one object can not handle the request then it passes to next receiver and so on.